PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 Generally, the security of this extension is based upon the security of the out-of-band channel for sharing randomness and notification messages.
 <!--If the shared randomness is obtained by the adversary, then the only way to regain PCS is to remove the leaf node used to anchor the devices from the group. -->

-Without the ability to interrogate the delivery service for anonymous pairings, compromised or malicious paired devices may eavesdrop undetected.
-If a group key is leaked somehow, PCS can be achieved through an update by either of the paired devices.
-However, if the shared randomness is compromised on one device, then both devices are irrevocably compromised as the attacker could generate new secrets used to generate group keys.

-the traceability of the paired device and the passive device by the rest of the group is possible.
-Public Mode is distinguished by the use of distinct signature keys by paired devices to issue signed updates to the group.
-This implies that the anchor leaf node holds a signature key for each of the devices sharing it.

 ### Applicable use cases
 <!-- This mode of application is desirable when group members do not want to explicitly inform all other group members that they are unable to update. -->